shanegela/DataAnalytics/SEC13F/README.md

 Jupyter Notebook [SEC13F_STEP3_SaveDataToDB](https://github.com/shanegela/DataAnalytics/blob/gh-pages/SEC13F/SEC13F_STEP3_SaveDataToDB.ipynb)

-This notebook reads the csv file into a Pandas dataframe and uses SQLAlchmey's ORM functionality to save the data to a SQLite database.
+This notebook reads the csv file into a Pandas dataframe and uses SQLAlchmey's ORM functionality to save the data to a PostgreSQL database.
 The csv data is saved to a positions table.

 ### Step 4: Get Industry Sector and Industry Group for Securities

 Jupyter Notebook [SEC13F_STEP4_GetDecoratedData](https://github.com/shanegela/DataAnalytics/blob/gh-pages/SEC13F/SEC13F_STEP4_GetDecoratedData.ipynb)

-This notebook reads the positions table in the SQLite database: sec13f.sqlite to get a unique list of CUSIP.
+This notebook reads the positions table in the PostgreSQL database: sec13f to get a unique list of CUSIP.
 The notebook then scrapes the  [Search13F](https://search13f.com/securities/neighbors/) website to get decorated information such as the Industry Sector and Industry Group.

 The CUSIP, Industry Sector, and Industry Group data are then stored into a csv file, decorated_data.csv